What it is, how it works, and how I got into it.

 User experience (UX) writing is my main craft, and I get a lot of questions about it.
 Here are a few answers to the most frequent.

 What is it?

-UX writing is the practice of designing the words people see when they interact with software.
+UX writing is the practice of designing the words people see and hear when they interact with software.
 It’s about designing the conversation between a product and its user.